Prithivee7/Super_singer/README.md

 ![](Images/genre_info_link.png)

+After preprocessing the dataframe we got was in the below format.
+The genre column is a list.

 ## Data Analysis and Visualisation
             Various analysis with the collected data were performed and they were visualised using matplotlib.
 ![](Images/frequency_10.png)